-For Members who the council reasonably believe have been bullying or harassing another person(s) whilst undertaking council activities the range of sanctions available to the council, are limited and must be reasonable, proportionate and not intended to be punitive.
-In some cases counselling or training in appropriate skill areas e.g. inter-personal communication, assertiveness, chairmanship etc. may be more appropriate than a penalty.
-Sanctions may include; admonishment, issuing an apology or giving an undertaking not to repeat the behaviour, removal of opportunities to further harass/bully such as removal from a committee(s) where direct contact with the employee or decision-making about that employee will take place, or removing the right to representation on any outside bodies where there will be contact with the employee who has raised the complaint.
-A referral under the Code of Conduct to the relevant reviewing body is usually an appropriate step and there may be further disciplinary sanctions available as a result of the Standards Committee (England) or Ombudsman (Wales) reviewing the evidence under the Code in place at the time.
+For a Member who the Council reasonably believes has been bullying or harassing another person(s) whilst undertaking Council activities, the range of sanctions available to the Council are limited and must be reasonable, proportionate and not intended to be punitive.
+In some cases, counselling or training in appropriate skill areas eg inter-personal communication, assertiveness, chairmanship etc may be more appropriate than a penalty.
+Sanctions may include admonishment, issuing an apology or giving an undertaking not to repeat the behaviour, removal of opportunities to further harass/bully such as removal from a committee(s) where direct contact with the employee or decision-making about that employee will take place, or removing the right to representation on any outside bodies where there will be contact with the employee who has raised the complaint.

+A referral under the Code of Conduct to the appropriate person or body in the Borough Council is usually an appropriate step.